fall211/Game-Engine/README.md

 - change the order in which entities are rendered (ie implement some ad hoc Z index for each entity/tag)
 - show FPS
 - show player inventories
+- different drop rates for the various buffs (eg bomb capacity and arm length should be far more common)

 ### Component
 - move all the buffs from BMentity.h to component.h